George H. W. Bush vomiting incident: Aftermath

-The incident was widely reported, coming just weeks before the New Hampshire presidential primary and became fodder for the nation's comedians.
+The incident was widely reported, coming just weeks before the beginning of the 1992 Republican Party presidential primaries, and became fodder for the nation's comedians.
 Footage of the President vomiting was broadcast on the ABC network.
-The incident was parodied by Saturday Night Live with a mock documentary reminiscent of documentaries covering the JFK assassination, featuring Barbara Bush trying to escape by crawling across the table in a manner similar to how Jackie Kennedy escaped the limo in which her husband was shot.
+The incident was parodied by Saturday Night Live in a mockumentary sketch reminiscent of documentaries covering the John F. Kennedy assassination and the 1991 film JFK, in which Barbara Bush tries to escape the banquet by crawling across the table in a manner similar to how then-First Lady Jacqueline Kennedy Onassis crawled out of the limousine in which her husband was shot.

-Shortly after the incident, an Idaho man named James Edward Smith called CNN and posed as the president's physician, claiming Bush had died.
+Shortly after the incident, an Idaho man named James Edward Smith called CNN posing as the president's physician, claiming Bush had died.
 A CNN employee entered the information into a centralized computer used by both CNN and its sister network CNN Headline News, and Headline News nearly aired it before it could be verified.
-Smith was subsequently questioned by the Secret Service and hospitalized at a private mental health facility for evaluation.
+Smith was subsequently questioned by the Secret Service and hospitalized at a private mental health facility for psychiatric evaluation.

 In Japan, Bush was remembered for this event for several years.
-According to the Encyclopedia of Political Communication, "The incident caused a wave of late-night television jokes and ridicule in the international community, even coining Bushu-suru (ブッシュする) which means 'to pull a Bush (or "Bushing it").
+According to the Encyclopedia of Political Communication, "The incident caused a wave of late-night television jokes and ridicule in the international community, even coining Bushu-suru (ブッシュする) which means 'to pull a Bush.

 According to a 2007 listicle published by USA Today, the incident was one of the top "25 memorable public meltdowns that had us talking and laughing or cringing over the past quarter-century."

-In 2008, when asked about his infamous tank photograph, Michael Dukakis said "Should I have been in the tank?
+In 2008, when asked about his infamous tank photograph, Michael Dukakis (Bush's opponent in the 1988 United States presidential election) said: "Should I have been in the tank?
 Probably not, in retrospect.
 But these days when people ask me, 'Did you get here in a tank?'
 I always respond by saying, 'No, and I've never thrown up all over the Japanese prime minister'."